Going for Gold: Beat the Buzzer (Round 2)

 The Beat the Buzzer round was a general knowledge round, played with hands on plungers.
 Questions were worth one, two or three points.
 Beginning with a general knowledge question worth one point, a contestant who gave a correct answer would be told the subject of the next question, and got to choose the value to play for.
 If nobody answered correctly, it restarted with another general knowledge question worth one point.
-The first three players to reach six points, or nine in the 2008 version, went on to play the next round.
+The first three players to reach six points (or nine in the 2008 version) went on to play the next round.

 If a contestant buzzed in and got a question wrong, the question would be offered to other contestants, signalled by a buzzer sounding.
-But a contestant buzzing in and giving no answer at all would result in a doorbell sound and the answer was revealed.
+However, if a contestant buzzed in and gave no answer at all it would result in a doorbell sound and the answer was revealed.

 Four in a Row (Round 3)

 In this round, each of the remaining contestants were asked to pick a category (out of a choice of four).
 The order in which they picked the categories was based on the order in which they progressed from the previous round.
 Each would then have to answer questions on their chosen category for 40 seconds.

 Players scored based on the number of consecutive questions they got right – if an incorrect answer was given, their score returned to zero.
-The score taken from this round was the highest point reached over 40 seconds.
+If they gave four correct answers consecutively then the timer stopped and the game ended.
+If the time ran out, the score taken from this round was the highest point reached over 40 seconds.
 After this round, the two highest scoring players went through to the final round.
 A "first to two" general knowledge playoff was held if there was a tie, using the same style of questions from round 1.